-- Do not give your resume to every employer.
-Be selective and only provide one to those employers in which you are truly interested. - Due to time constraints and number of students, be concise and get your points across guickly. - · Network with others while standing in line. - · Ask for a business card before you leave.
+- Be selective and only provide your resume to those employers in which you are truly interested. - Be concise and get your points across quickly due to having limited time. - Network with other students while standing in line. - Ask for a business card before you leave and thank the employer for visiting PLU.